tatevmane/portfolio/README.md

 # 👋 Hi, I'm Tatev!

 ## Recent Graduate and Aspiring Data Scientist
-📍 DMV
+📍 DMV  <br />
-📧 Email: tatevgomtsyan@gmail.com
+📧 Email: tatevgomtsyan@gmail.com  <br />
-🔗 LinkedIn: Tatev G
+🔗 LinkedIn: Tatev G  <br />
 👨‍💻 GitHub: tatevmane

 ### About Me
-As a recent graduate, I am eager to break into the field of Data Science.
+I am eager to break into the field of Data Science and gain professional work experience after learning about cutting-edge technology in the classroom.

 ### Education 🎓
 - **Masters in Data Science**, University of Virginia (UVA)